🎄 Christmas sale Up to 63% Off

 Build your Music Library

-Creating a library of music is arguably the most important stage of becoming a DJ.
-If you don't have music - you can't DJ.
-This is one of the most important, but basic digital DJ tips.
+Building a music library is hands down one of the most important steps in becoming a DJ.
+After all, if you don’t have music, you can’t DJ!
+This is one of the most basic, yet crucial, digital DJ tips.

 3. Learn the Tools of the Trade - DJ Equipment#